 AIT Students Winners at the 2021 AEAF Awards

-9 October 2021Written by Roberta Govoni
+9 October 2021Written by Emma Woodward

 Five AIT student projects were selected as finalists in this year’s AEAF Awards, and two of the AIT finalists came away as winners in their respective categories.
 We are incredibly proud of the students, their teachers, and all the hard work that has gone into these projects.
 Each year, the prestigious AEAF Awards celebrate the best work across animation, VFX, games, and immersive media.